MatteoIorio11/IRS/lab4/report.md

 2. *PW*: is the probability used by the robot for switching from *Stopped* to *Walking*.

 ### Design Signaling
 As the task said, the robot must be able to communicate with its neighbours using the *range* and *bearing* technology.
-If the robot stops, then it will set the bit number 1 (the *channel*) to one, otherwise it will set the bit channel to zero, this means that the robot starts walking in the arena.
-This signaling logic *helps* the robot at generating the probabilities for possibly change its state.
+If the robot stops, then it will set the bit number 1 (the *channel*) to one, otherwise it will set the bit channel to zero (this means that the robot has started walking in the arena).
+The signaling logic *helps* the robot in generating the probabilities for possibly change its state.

 ![signaling](./images/signaling.png)